Esri/arcade-expressions/attribute_rule_calculation/CreateLateralDevSummitPlenary2023.md

 ## Expression Template

 This Arcade attribute rule creates laterals to buildings along a main line.
-An example using this rule is included in this [Example](./CreateLateralDevSummitPlenary2023.zip)
+An example using this rule is included in this [Example](./CreateLateralDevSummitPlenary2023.zip).
+To use this: Add mobile gdb to Pro, zoom to the area where there are building and sketch a main line close to buildings.

 [Code](./CreateLateralDevSummitPlenary2023.js)